How to find the best family hotel for you

 For some families, having a swimming pool in their hotel will be a must-have while others would prefer the option of a babysitter.
 Think carefully about what facilities are on your family’s must-have list before booking a hotel and make a note of these.

-When you search for a hotel on tripAbrood, our digital travel assistant, Skye, will find out which facilities are important to your brood and will match you to hotels that are the best fit.
+When you search for a hotel on tripAbrood, you will be able to tell us what type of holiday experience you want to have with your brood and we will match you to hotels that are the best fit.

 Many children have the amazing ability to be hungry all of the time.
 And hunger-induced tantrums are something everyone would rather avoid.
 So, it’s worth thinking about meals, snacks and drinks in advance of a trip.